Mechanical Puzzles Addiction

 Based on my limited experience, there are some common patterns solving this kind of puzzle:

-- Observe, and try to find the final layout, i.e. how pieces make up the final cube.
+- Observe, and try to find the final layout.

-- Assembly the largest 2 pieces, make sure they can go to the final state with all possible turning and sliding.
+- Assemble the largest 2 pieces, make sure they can go to the final state with all possible turning and sliding.

 - Try to insert the 3rd biggest piece.
 This involves lots of trial and error due to the intricate interlocking of the first two pieces.
-The turnings usually happens here.
+Turnings usually happen here.
 Once you inserted the 3rd piece, all movements left are often sliding.

 - Slide the 3 pieces like a sliding block puzzle, facilitating the insertion of the remaining pieces.

-My initiation into TIC with Clutch 1 was a challenging yet immensely satisfying journey that took over three hours to conquer.
+My initiation into TIC with Clutch 1 was a challenging and satisfying experience, which took over three hours to solve.

 Packing Puzzle (3D) / Sliding Block Puzzle